golubitsky/blog/_posts/2022-04-02-Harmonics.md

 ---
 title: "Schoenberg: Theory Of Harmony (2)"
-tags: music schoenberg rachmaninoff debussy coltrane bill-evans
+tags: music schoenberg rachmaninoff debussy coltrane bill-evans schoenberg-theory-of-harmony
 ---

 In the previous post I wrote about Schoenberg's presentation of the harmonic series as the foundation of Western tonality.
 I have been positively entranced by this concept.